-Sometimes you will surely not be able to get more than 10 satellites to set your home point (the bar does not turn green and DJI Go 4 does not want to place your point on the map) and it will be difficult for you to set your home point.
+Sometimes you will surely not be able to get more than 10 satellites to set your home point.
+The bar does not turn green and DJI Go 4 does not want to place your point on the map.
+It will be difficult for you to set your home point.

 To avoid “wasting” your dear battery and/or having to restart the machine, you can make it take off without having set the home point and as soon as you obtain a good GPS signal (the bar turns green), remember to adjust by pressing the button with the person which will adjust the RTH point to where the remote control is located.